omkarakatta/omkarakatta.github.io/_posts/2020-01-04-welcome-to-jekyll.markdown

 tag: jekyll
 ---

+This introductory post contains some helpful information about the upkeep of my Jekyll website.

 # Blog Posts

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.